Raid of Marrakesh (1515)

-The Raid of Marrakech took place in 1515, when the Portuguese governor of Safi Nuno Fernandes de Ataíde led a raid that penetrated as far as Marrakech in hopes of forcing its Hintata ruler to accept Portuguese suzerainty, the attack, however, failed.
+The Raid of Marrakesh took place on April 23 1515, when the Portuguese governor of Safi Nuno Fernandes de Ataíde led a raid that penetrated as far as Marrakesh in hopes of forcing its Hintata ruler to accept Portuguese suzerainty.
+The attack, however, failed.

 It is considered the most daring exploit in the career of Ataíde and the high point of Portuguese expansion in Morocco.

 Background

-The Portuguese seized Azemmour (Azamor) in 1513 and erected a new fortress nearby at Mazagan (Magazão, now al-Jadida) in 1514.
-From Safi and Azemmour, the Portuguese cultivated the alliance of local Arab and Berber client tribes in the surrounding region, notably a certain powerful Yahya ibn Tafuft.
-The Portuguese and their allies dispatched armed columns inland, subjugating the region of Doukkala and soon encroaching on Marrakesh.
-By 1514, the Portuguese and their clients under the command of almocadém of Safi David Lopes had reached the outskirts of Marrakesh, some Berber auxiliaries managing to reach the walls of the city, thrust their spears into the gates and shout:
+The Portuguese seized Azemmour (Azamor in Portuguese) in 1513 and erected a new fortress nearby at Mazagan (Magazão, now al-Jadida) in 1514.
+From Safi and Azemmour, the Portuguese cultivated the alliance of local Arab and Berber client tribes in the surrounding region, with the notable aid of a certain powerful Yahya u-Tafuft.
+The Portuguese and their allies dispatched armed columns inland, subjugating the region of Doukkala and soon encroached on Marrakesh.